birthdaychild/birthdaychild/README.md

 ***
 ## ***HOW TO INT***

 **“I prefer if you walk up to me and try sharing interest, mostly I don't allow the "Hi, can we be friends?" anymore, sorry but it isn't my problem.
-If we know eachother and you want to talk I prefer you walk up to me, because I am NOT going to walk up to you and talk to you, unless you tell me to walk up to you, I will do.”**
+If we know eachother and you want to talk I prefer you walk up to me, because I am NOT going to walk up to you and talk to you, unless you tell me to walk up to you, I will do.” (i dont bite!)**

 ## ***DNI LIST***

-**“ON @dirtytears, but I'll put more, people who are obtrusive, like bother random conversations they're not invited in, this makes me mad sometimes.”**
+**“ON @dirtytears, but I'll put more, people who are obtrusive, like bother random conversations they're not invited in, this makes me mad sometimes.
+Enemies, you can gossip all the time I don't care and you're just wasting your time talking about me because I bet more people like to hear about me more than you so fck off enemies.”**

 ## ***THINGS TO NOT TALK AROUND ME***